List of automobiles notable for negative reception: Yugo (1985–92)

-The Yugo brand was launched on the UK market in 1981 to compete with Eastern European products from Dacia, FSO, Lada and Škoda at the bottom of the new car market.
-The Fiat 128-based Zastava Skala was originally the only model imported there, but it was joined three years later by the Fiat 127- based version, marketed there as the Yugo Tempo.
-By 1989, a Giugiaro-styled all-new compact car, sold as the Yugo Sana in the UK, had joined the range, but UK sales along with all other sales on export markets were halted in 1992 as part of the UN sanctions on Yugoslavia as a result of the wars there.
+The Yugo brand launched in the UK in 1981 to compete with Dacia, FSO, Lada, and Škoda at the bottom of the new car market.
+The Fiat 128-based Zastava Skala was originally the only model imported there, but it was joined three years later by the Fiat 127- based version, marketed as the Yugo Tempo.
+By 1989, a Giugiaro-styled all-new compact car, sold as the Yugo Sana, joined the range.
+The Yugo-badged cars peaked in popularity in Britain during the mid-to late 1980s, but the brand was unable to overcome a negative reputation similar to the one it had in the US, as well as increased competition in the low-cost new car market from Asian brands such as Daewoo, Hyundai, and Proton.
+Yugo sales in the UK (along with all other sales to export markets) were halted in 1992 as part of the UN sanctions on Yugoslavia as a result of the wars there.

-The Yugo-badged cars peaked in popularity in Britain during the mid to late 1980s, but were unable to shake off the negative image similar to the one which the brand had long since been saddled with on the US market, as well as increased competition in the low-cost new car market due to the emergence of Asian low-cost brands such as Daewoo, Hyundai and Proton.